-Air Drying
+Air drying

 Air drying indoors works well for hot peppers and herbs.
-Create a bundle of hot peppers or herbs and tie them together with a string.
-Leave in a wellventilated area until the food dries completely.
+Create a bundle of hot peppers or herbs and tie together with string.
+Leave in a well-ventilated area until the food dries completely.
 Consider covering food bundles with a paper bag poked with holes to prevent dust from gathering on the food's surface.
 Drying outside can lead to a loss of flavor and color.